freevisionsk/freevision-react-contest/CONTEST.md

 ## Part 1

 Do a code review on existing code.
-We want to know, what you think about this code, what you think is wrong with it, what you think is good.
+We want to know what you think about this code, what you think is wrong with it, what you think is good.
 What would you do differently?

 Do not focus on CRA parts, as those are not important.
 Focus mainly on TypeScript and JavaScript inside `src/components`.

 ## Part 2

-We planned on adding new command.
-This command should allow user to search for an object on backend by text and do something with it.
+We planned on adding a new command.
+This command should allow the user to search for an object on the backend by text and do something with it.
 What to do is not important, the interesting part is about searching for the item and showing user options to pick from.

 For development, you can use `yarn dev-server` to run local API on port `3001` with endpoint: